 However, just a day before Kapil Sibal’s announcement, HRD Minister MM Pallam Raju said that the Aakash Tablet was stuck with the production constraint.
 It’s really not surprising anyone, because people in the country have been listening to the same clarification since 2011.
-Indeed, the idea to provide low-cost computing device, at subsidized rate, to Indian students in order to access internet for educational purposes seems like a milestone.
+Indeed, the idea to provide a low-cost computing device, at the subsidized rate, to Indian students in order to access the internet for educational purposes seems like a milestone.
 Interestingly, the manufacturing contract of Aakash Tablet was endorsed to DataWind, a British manufacturing and marketing company, and again, there’s a discussion to give the contract for the manufacturing of next versions–Aakash 3 and 4–to the same company.

-Anyway, the first version of Aakash tablet was rolled out in October 2011, and the second version of the device was rolled out later in 2012.
+Anyway, the first version of the Aakash tablet was rolled out in October 2011, and the second version of the device was rolled out later in 2012.
 Last week, the telecom minister told in the editor’s conference that a committee has been set up which will work on the next generation Aakash 3 and Aakash 4 tablets.
-The committee comprises of head of CDAC, IIT (Bombay), IIT (Madras), and few others.
+The committee comprises of the head of CDAC, IIT (Bombay), IIT (Madras), and few others.
 In additions, 18 vendors are also willing to manufacture Aakash Tablet in India.